 You saw in the table above that every helmet size is related to the range of head circumference.
 Therefore, every helmet has a system included for fine-tuning for a good fit.

 There are several possibilities for the fit system.
 An adjustable wheel or boa system at the back of your helmet is the most common one.
-You can make the helmet fit with turning the wheel at the helmet back.
+You can make the helmet fit by turning the wheel at the helmet back.
 The system is light and easy to control.

 Ski Helmet Features for Comfort and Good Fit